Stephan2001/Winforms_MunicipalityApp/README.md

 # Municipal Application

 This is a desktop application for managing municipal services.
+If you want to use the photos api, please use your own api key :)

 Available at: [GitHub Repository](https://github.com/VCNMB/vcnmb-prog7312-2024-poe-Stephan2001.git)
 ---